PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Why Proper Paddling Technique Matters?

-• Enhances safety - quick reactions when conditions change
+• Enhances safety - Quick, predictable responses when conditions change can prevent accidents

-If you're serious about improving your paddling, consider investing in quality exercises to build paddling strength.
-The right fitness routine makes a huge difference on the water.
+If you're serious about improving your paddling endurance, consider adding exercises to build paddling strength to your routine.
+The right conditioning makes proper technique easier to maintain.

 Setting Up for Success: The Paddling Foundation